 Everyday Behavior

 What unites people living in this fair country of ours?
 What makes Austrians feel, well, Austrian?
-One thing uniting people across the country is love of the outdoors.
+One thing uniting people across the country is love for the outdoors.

 Welcome to Austria